Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Vibrocil

-Narrows the vessels of the mucosa and thus eliminates its swelling.
-It also has an anti-allergic effect.
+Constricts the vessels of the mucous membrane and thus eliminates its swelling.
+It also has an antiallergic effect.

-3 drops or 2 sprays in each nasal passage every 8-6 hours.
+3 drops or 2 injections into each nasal passage every 8 to 6 hours.

 Snoop